 Student mental health is critical to success in school and in life.
 A school climate in which adults maintain consistent expectations and teach positive social interactions greatly increase a child's mental wellness.
 In addition, when adults are trained to recognize early warning signs of stress and mental health concerns, schools can use strategies to increase protective factors and provide early intervention through appropriate school-based services and partnerships with other experts.
 Mental health services for children and youth are most effective when provided as a continuum of care that integrates school, family, and community in a Multi-tiered System of Supports.
 Placer County Office of Education offers support for those struggling with mental illness, including preventative assistance to help students maintain optimal mental health.
 Keep reading to learn more about our support and services in regards to mental wellness.

-To promote mental health awareness, the following trainings are provided throughout the school year to students, school staff, and community members:
+To promote mental health awareness and suicide prevention, the following trainings are offered throughout the year to school staff and the community.

 Below you will find many important documents to assist you in learning more about our programs.
 If you find any broken links, or you feel like a certain document should be included here, please let us know.